Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 As Oregon’s leading wine region, the Willamette Valley is home to two-thirds of the state’s vineyards and wineries.
-There are almost 700 wineries in the area, many of which produce some of the best Pinot Noir you’ll find in the world.
+There are now over 700 wineries in the area, many of which produce some of the best Pinot Noir you’ll find in the world.

 Willamette Valley is a must-visit for wine lovers, so if you’re planning on heading up to this state for a day or two of wine tasting, here are the top Willamette Valley wineries you need to visit.